 6. Invest in training and support

-When you offer your team educational opportunities, you tell them that you value them enough to invest in your company’s future and each employee’s future.
-This often has a tremendous boost to your employees’ morale and job satisfaction.
+When you offer your team educational opportunities, you tell them you value them enough to invest in your company’s and each employee’s future.
+This often significantly boosts your employees’ morale and job satisfaction.
 Of course, each employee has their own unique strengths and weaknesses.
-But training can help lessen the weaknesses and help to bring everyone to the same level.
+However, training can help lessen their weaknesses and help to bring everyone to the same level.
 This means less reliance on a select few employees who do something well as more of the team will excel at the tasks.
-What’s more – becoming known in the industry as a business that is willing to invest in training for its employees makes your company much more attractive to the type of job candidates you want to hire.
+What’s more, becoming known in the industry as a business willing to invest in employee training makes your company much more attractive to the type of job candidates you want to hire.

 Also read: How to Onboard New Sales Reps | Training New Hires Fast

-The following checklist for onboarding salespeople can be downloaded and used as a reference:
+The following checklist for onboarding salespeople can be saved and used as a reference: